Browsing Category

 Intestinal rehabilitation, or ‘short gut,’ is a good example.
 It’s a complex issue affecting more than 160 of the team’s patients.
 But previously, only one doctor was available to serve them.
 With inflammatory bowel disease (IBD), the team had two doctors for more than 400 patients.
 The math was similar for patients with liver issues.
 “There was such a need to bring [new hires] in to just serve what we have,” Gupta said.
 “We were simply to trying keep our heads above water.”

 To address these issues, Gupta began the process of expanding the division in September 2024, making all of the new hires over the course of the next year.
 In the case of IBD, the expansion was transformative.
-That group now has two new clinicians, Rahmath Althaf, M.D., and Maggie Vickers, M.D., and a basic scientist, Babajide Ojo, Ph.D.
+That group now has two new clinicians, Rahmath Althaf, D.O., and Maggie Vickers, M.D., and a basic scientist, Babajide Ojo, Ph.D.
 “Now, what we have is basically a team that goes from bench to bedside,” Gupta said.
 “We are starting studies where we are collecting samples from patients in the clinic, and then [Ojo] is processing these in the lab to do the studies.
 And with the discoveries he will make, we can then bring the knowledge back to the bedside.”

 It’s an “ecosystem” that Gupta believes has not existed in gastroenterology at Children’s.
 The team has study coordinators and is part of national consortia.
 “So basically, we are creating a self-dependent and interdependent team of itself that can grow on its own,” he said.